robot5000-design/ms4-mc-vinyl/README.md

 _Products Page:_

-User can see all products.
+Here users can see all products presented in a randomised order.
 They can search and sort.
 The search input will search by artist or title or genre.
 Genres can be clicked directly or the dropdown sort allows sorting by price, rating or alphabetically.
 Product ratings are shown and additional edit and delete product buttons are shown to superusers.

 _Product Details Page:_